Sekuraz/bachelorthesis/thesis/chapters/limitations.md

 The memory transfer works by identifying the memory which a pointer or a variable name references.
 If this memory contains other pointers the memory they reference is not transferred.
-This is caused by the way memory transfer is implemented, a explicit transfer can not include nested pointers, because it is really hard to tell values and pointers apart in \cpp.
+This is caused by the way memory transfer is implemented, a explicit transfer can not include nested pointers, because it is really hard to tell values and pointers apart in C++.

 # Nested \omp tasks
 Currently one \omp task per code block is allowed, because only the first one is extracted correctly.